-We offer a five-year, non-pyramidal general surgical residency training program, approved for 77 resident positions and to graduate ten chief residents in general surgery each year.
+We offer a five-year, general surgical residency training program, approved for 80 resident positions and to graduate ten chief residents in general surgery each year.

-The internship has thirty positions: ten categorical general surgery residents and eighteen preliminary positions in general surgery for individuals preparing for a residency in another discipline.
-The final two positions are Urology preliminary positions and 2 Plastic Surgery preliminary positions.
-There are also five preliminary positions available for a second clinical year of surgical training.
+The internship has 33 positions: ten categorical general surgery residents and 20 preliminary positions in general surgery.
+The final 5 positions consist of 3 Urology preliminary positions and 2 Plastic Surgery preliminary positions.
+There are also 5 preliminary positions available for a second year of surgical training.

 Teamwork in the Operating Room.
 Photo courtesy of Nicole Townsend, MD

 With the requirements of the Residency Review Committee and the American Board of Surgery, we provide a broad, well-balanced surgical experience that can be adjusted to the career goals of individual residents.
-Every effort is made to assure that each resident receives a uniform experience to fulfill the specific requirements of the American Board of Surgery.
+Every effort is made to ensure that each resident receives an equivalent experience and fulfills the specific requirements of the Board of Surgery.

 Incoming interns at OR training day with Dr. Tom Robinson, Assoc.
 PD